 Extensive Zodiac® Use!
 While our shooting situation (including where we are shooting from) does vary between photo tours, much of our wildlife viewing and wildlife photography will take place from within a smallish Zodiac® inflatable boat.
 Zodiac® use is necessary to access the various coastal inlets and shorelines and, of course, when we're working with some marine mammals.
-Over the years we have found there are some key benefits to both using and shooting from a Zodiac, including the muted (or even absent) response from the wildlife and the great low shooting angle it provides.
-If we were forced to operate without a Zodiac and shoot from land we would have only a small fraction of the photo ops we have when using one!
-Utilizing a Zodiac is a GOOD thing! ;-)
+Over the years we have found there are some key benefits to both using and shooting from a Zodiac®, including the calm acceptance of our presence from the wildlife, but only if we stay in the small boat in the water.
+And, of course, the Zodiac® offers us a great low shooting angle.
+If we were forced to operate without a Zodiac® and shoot from land we would have only a small fraction of the photo ops we have when using one!
+Overall, using a Zodiac® is a very GOOD thing! ;-)

-But it is impossible to use a tripod in the Zodiac.
-But that doesn't mean you will have NO support for your big lenses - in many situations it will be possible to rest your lens on the side of the Zodiac.
+But...it is impossible to use a tripod in the Zodiac.
+This doesn't mean you will have NO support for your big lenses - in many situations it will be possible to rest your lens on the side of the Zodiac.
 I have found that placing something (towel or bean bag) between the lens and Zodiac helps dampen vibrations.
 I personally prefer using a small inflatable pad (or seat), such as those made by Thermarest.
 Here's the type I have used: